-The mission of the Counseling and College Readiness department at Archbishop McNicholas High School is to nurture the holistic development of each student in their academic, personal, and spiritual growth.
+The mission of the counseling department at Archbishop McNicholas High School is to nurture the holistic development of each student in their academic, personal, and spiritual growth.
 School Counselors believe each individual is unique, support students to strive for personal excellence, and facilitate the building of skills needed for future college and career success.

 What does a school counselor do?